Directional antenna: Principle of operation

 When transmitting, a high-gain antenna allows more of the transmitted power to be sent in the direction of the receiver, increasing the received signal strength.
 When receiving, a high gain antenna captures more of the signal, again increasing signal strength.
 Due to reciprocity, these two effects are equal—an antenna that makes a transmitted signal 100 times stronger (compared to an isotropic radiator) will also capture 100 times as much energy as the isotropic antenna when used as a receiving antenna.
 As a consequence of their directivity, directional antennas also send less (and receive less) signal from directions other than the main beam.
-This property may be used to reduce interference.
+This property may avoid interference from other out-of-beam transmitters, and always reduces antenna noise.
+(Noise comes from every direction, but a desired signal will only come from one approximate direction, so the narrower the antenna's beam, the better the crucial signal-to-noise ratio.)

-There are many ways to make a high-gain antenna; the most common are parabolic antennas, helical antennas, yagi antennas, and phased arrays of smaller antennas of any kind.
+There are many ways to make a high-gain antenna; the most common are parabolic antennas, helical antennas, Yagi-Uda antennas, and phased arrays of smaller antennas of any kind.
 Horn antennas can also be constructed with high gain, but are less commonly seen.
 Still other configurations are possible—the Arecibo Observatory used a combination of a line feed with an enormous spherical reflector (as opposed to a more usual parabolic reflector), to achieve extremely high gains at specific frequencies.

 Antenna gain

 Antenna gain is often quoted with respect to a hypothetical antenna that radiates equally in all directions, an isotropic radiator.
 This gain, when measured in decibels, is called dBi.
 Conservation of energy dictates that high gain antennas must have narrow beams.
-For example, if a high gain antenna makes a 1 watt transmitter look like a 100 watt transmitter, then the beam can cover at most 1/100 of the sky (otherwise the total amount of energy radiated in all directions would sum to more than the transmitter power, which is not possible).
+For example, if a high gain antenna makes a 1 Watt transmitter look like a 100 Watt transmitter, then the beam can cover at most 1/100 of the sky (otherwise the total amount of energy radiated in all directions would sum to more than the transmitter power, which is not possible).
 In turn this implies that high-gain antennas must be physically large, since according to the diffraction limit, the narrower the beam desired, the larger the antenna must be (measured in wavelengths).